-We use technology and intellectual property licensed from unaffiliated third parties in certain of our products, and we may license additional third-party technology and intellectual property could result in errors that could harm our brand and business.
+We use technology and intellectual property licensed from unaffiliated third parties in certain of our products, and we may license additional third-party technology and intellectual property in the future.
+Any errors or defects in this third-party technology and intellectual property could result in errors that could harm our brand and business.
 In addition, licensed technology and intellectual property may not continue to be available on commercially reasonable terms, or at all.
 The loss of the right to license and distribute this third-party technology could limit the functionality of our products and might require us to redesign our products.